Undergraduate Course: Professional & Clinical Skills GEP (BVMS08054)

 On completion of this course, the student will be able to:

-- Identify the personal attributes and behaviours required of a professional ((including the online identity and ability to enter text into online systems for the purposes of assessment, learning and professional activities) and start to develop effective time and stress management, independent learning, study skills and reflective practices.
+- Identify the personal attributes and behaviours required of a professional (including the online identity) and start to develop effective time and stress management, independent learning, study skills and reflective practices.

 - Develop basic communication skills appropriate for varying audiences, including client interactions and peer group work.